Museum education officers create and deliver a varied, dynamic and informative programme of museum education for adults and children

 Work experience

 Competition for jobs can be fierce and pre-entry experience, usually as a museum volunteer, is crucial.
-Voluntary roles in areas such as learning activities, community events and family holiday activities can be particularly relevant.
+Voluntary roles in areas such as learning activities (both formal in schools and informal), community events and family holiday activities can be particularly relevant.

 Some paid opportunities exist for education or learning assistant roles.
-Experience in a teaching or education role is also valuable.
+Experience in a teaching or education role is also valuable, as is experience in public engagement and communication.

 Membership of the Group for Education in Museums (GEM) provides a range of benefits, including networking opportunities, access to training and career development resources, and a copy of their annual Journal of Education in Museums.
 You could also join the Museums Association (MA).
 Student membership at a reduced rate is available with both organisations.